opencluster/design/Locks/Locks.md

 There are multiple ways that clients can find and continue connected to the Locks services.
 A round-robin DNS entry could point to mulitple servers.
 When the client gets connected to one server, it can request and receive connectivity details for other locks servers in the network.
 The service can be configured to only provide this information if the client has connected with a valid client certificate, or it could be left open where any connected client can request the information.

 This means that the client connects to one of the servers, and then can use the connection information returned for all the other servers to determine which one is the most appropriate one.

+The connection info returned will be a JSON structure.
+The JSON structure should include the list of servers that are preferred to connect to.
+If the client is not connected to a preferred server, it will then connect to the preferred, and direct all requests to the preferred server (the client will actually try to be connected to more than one service).

 To determine the appropriate server to connect to, the client can specify its LocationDomain and the server it connected to, will return a number of servers to connect to.